sigmagallery/.github/profile/README.md

 ## Collections
 You can display one or multiple collections.
+In most cases, a separate page is recommended.
 Use buttons to toggle between collections.
 If only one collection is specified, no buttons will be displayed and the single collection will be loaded automatically.